nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

 2. Create eval expression

-   For each stage, we rewrite body and then append a new chunk of generated code to the result.
+   For each stage, we rewrite the body and then append a new chunk of generated code to the result.

    ```nim